-General:
+iii) General:

-- The above equation for MDA has the units of dpm/sample.
-Any other units will require appropriate conversion. - Site specific requirements may be provided for other MDA formulations. - MDAs for samples without a blank population can be determined if based on appropriate L. A. Currie or MARLAP calculations.
+The above equation for MDA has the units of dpm/sample.
+Any other units will require appropriate conversion.

+Site specific requirements may be provided for other MDA formulations.

+MDAs for samples without a blank population can be determined if based on appropriate L. A. Currie or MARLAP calculations.
-d) MDA Optimization:

-The laboratory shall optimize analysis parameters in order to achieve analyte MDAs less than or equal to the required detection threshold.
-Samples with elevated activities shall be handled according to the following requirements:

-- i) The appropriate aliquot size shall be determined based on the activity level in the sample.
-The aliquant shall be large enough to generate data, which meet the following criteria: - a. the measurement uncertainty shall not be greater than 10% (1 sigma) of the sample activity;

-- b. the MDA for the analysis shall be a maximum of 10% of the sample activity. - e) Sample-specific MDAs are routinely calculated and reported as standard practice.
-If MDAs are reported as a nominal detection capability of the measurement process, that shall be clearly stated in the data package. - f) The definition of the MDA presupposes that an appropriate detection threshold (i.e., the decision level) has already been defined.
-The α probabilities assumed for the decision level shall also be used for the calculation of the MDA.
+- d) MDA Optimization: The laboratory shall optimize analysis parameters in order to achieve analyte MDAs less than or equal to the required detection threshold.
+Samples with elevated activities shall be handled according to the following requirements: - i) The appropriate aliquant size shall be determined based on the activity level in the sample.
+The aliquant shall be large enough to generate data, which meet the following criteria: - ii) The measurement uncertainty shall not be greater than 10% (1 sigma) of the sample activity. - iii) The MDA for the analysis shall be a maximum of 10% of the sample activity. - iv) If sample-specific MDAs are calculated and reported, that shall be clearly stated in the data package. - v) The definition of the MDA presupposes that an appropriate detection threshold (i.e., the decision level) has already been defined.
+The a probabilities assumed for the decision level shall also be used for the calculation of the MDA.

-a) Decision Level:

-In the context of analyte detection, the minimum measured value (e.g., of the instrument signal or the analyte concentration) required to give confidence that a positive (nonzero) amount of analyte is present in the material analyzed.
-The decision level is sometimes called the critical level (Lc) or critical value (MARLAP).
+- a) Decision Level (DL): In the context of analyte detection, the minimum measured value (e.g., of the instrument signal or the analyte concentration) required to give confidence that a positive (nonzero) amount of analyte is present in the material analyzed.
+The DL is sometimes called the critical level (Lc) or critical value (MARLAP).
 It is the quantity of analyte at or above which an a posteriori decision is made that a positive quantity of the analyte is present.
 Confidence levels may be dictated by the project.
-For this document, the probability of a Type I error (probability of erroneously reporting a detectable nuclide in an appropriate blank or sample) is assumed to be set at 0.05.

-b) Decision Level Factors and Conditions:

-Decision levels are determined a posteriori based on sample-specific sample size, count duration, tracer chemical recovery, detector background, blank standard deviation, and detector efficiency.

-c) Decision Level Calculation:

-The basic decision level calculation shall be based on concepts developed by L. A. Currie, "Limits for Qualitative Detection and Quantitative Determination," Analytical Chemistry, March, 1968, Vol. 40, or MARLAP Chapter 20.
-The following general equation below can be used to calculate the decision level.

-The decision level can either be based on the Combined Standard Uncertainty (CSU) of the blank (preparation or method) or the standard deviation determined from a set of appropriate blanks.

-i) With Blank Population:
+For this document, the probability of a Type I error (probability of erroneously reporting a detectable nuclide in an appropriate blank or sample) is assumed to be set at 0.05. - b) DL Factors and Conditions: DLs are determined a posteriori based on samplespecific sample size, count duration, tracer chemical recovery, detector background, blank standard deviation, and detector efficiency. - c) DL Calculation: The basic DL calculation shall be based on concepts developed by L. A. Currie, "Limits for Qualitative Detection and Quantitative Determination, Analytical Chemistry, March, 1968, Vol. 40, or MARLAP Chapter 20.
+The following general equation below can be used to calculate the decision level. - d) The DL can either be based on the Combined Standard Uncertainty (CSU) of the blank (preparation or method), or the standard deviation determined from a set of appropriate blanks. - i) With Blank Population:

-When determined from the standard deviation of a set of appropriate blanks, the decision level evaluates the level at which the blank results will not exceed more than 5% of the time (or other specified level of confidence) and may be estimated by the following equation:
+When determined from the standard deviation of a set of appropriate blanks, the DL evaluates the level at which the blank results will not exceed more than 5% of the time (or other specified level of confidence) and may be estimated by the following equation:

-$$DL = \frac{(t \times S_B) + \overline{R_B}}{E \times R \times IDF \times W}$$
+$$DL = \frac{(t'S_B) + \overline{R_B}}{E'R'IDF'W}$$